scipy-conference/scipy_proceedings/papers/Suvrakamal_Das/main.md

 ### S4: A Structured State Space Model

 The theoretical advantages of State Space Models (SSMs) [@gu2022efficiently] for handling long sequences, particularly their ability to capture long-range dependencies, make them a promising alternative to traditional sequence models.
 However, the computational limitations of existing SSM implementations, such as the LSSL, hinder their widespread adoption.
-The Structured State Space (S4) model aims to overcome these limitations by introducing novel parameterization [@gu2022parameterization] and efficient algorithms that preserve the theoretical strengths of SSMs.
+The Structured State Space (S4) model aims to overcome these limitations by introducing novel parameterization [@gu2022parameterization] and efficient algorithms that preserve the theoretical strengths of SSMs [@mamba_s4] .

 ### Diagonalization Problem